buiduccuong30051989/frontend-standard/README.md

 	}

+(Note: Comments are for purposes of the style guide only.
+No need to comment each group of properties in your actual code.)

 ## HTML Rules

 ### Classes vs IDs

 Classes are for styling elements.
-IDs are for targeting elements with javascript (it's more performant than classes).
+IDs are for targeting elements with javascript.

 ### Aria Roles